Nukeuler123/site/content/pages/about.md

 Im a furry, though I usually keep this to myself in real life as I see it as kind of cringe to wear a fursuit or saw "UwU" in public, I keep it professional y'know?

-# Intrests?
+# Interests?

 Well I clearly like programming and am a furry so uhh... machine learning I guess?
 I like to mess around with AI models and even build/train my own.
-I have many projects on my computer an on github showing what I can do.
+I have many projects on my computer and on github showing what I can do.
 Im also a big privacy advocate, I hate when big corps try to strip away our privacy for profit.

 # Political stances?